Backup Plan Part 1: Unreliable electric system creates rush to backup generators

 It is a state so dismissive of conservationists that it does not require its utilities to do much to ensure that buildings are made more energy efficient, which could protect its citizens during crises and save them money.

-When Texas ideology collided with Winter Storm Uri, it was analogous the “unsinkable” Titanic hitting the iceberg.
+When Texas ideology collided with Winter Storm Uri, it was analogous to the “unsinkable” Titanic hitting the iceberg.

 However, some Austin electric customers are not waiting for the next disaster driven by Texas regulatory incompetence to occur.
 They are buying their own backup power systems.